sjunger/docker-simplewebserver/README.md

 # Docker simple nginx webserver

-An example for a dockerized nginx webserver with Ubuntu.
+An example for a dockerized nginx webserver on Ubuntu.